r-crosswords/aotw/exolve-README.md

 there are any clues for which annotations are present (these annotations may be full solutions or just hints, possibly).

+If an anno is provided, the software appends the solution inferred from the grid and the enum to the beginning of the anno (creating an anno automatically if it's not provided).
+This would have meant that if in an older grid the the solution was explicitly included in the anno, it would have got duplicated.
+So, the code does check to see if the solution string (punctuation/markup notwithstanding) is present at the head of the anno, and avoids duplicating it if so.
+If the solver wants to present the solution in some other way, they can suppress this by adding this line to the puzzle specs:
+    exolve-option: no-auto-solution-in-anno
+This option only suprresses the solution getting added to the anno appearing after the clue.
+The solution does still get added to the placeholder blank slot of an orphan clue, upon "Reveal this," even with this option.

 If the setter has provided the location of one or more ninas (through exolve-nina sections), then an additional button control, *Show ninas*, gets shown, for the solver to see where the ninas are.
 The button can be clicked